 - To improve germination sow seed at dusk or on a cool, cloudy day.

 - Sow seed in loose, fertile soil.
 Adding aged compost to planting beds in advance of sowing will feed the soil and aid moisture retention.

 - Seeds should germinate in 4 to 10 days at an optimal temperature of 70°F (21C) or greater; germination will take longer in colder soil.

-- Make additional sowing at 3-week intervals for a continuous harvest; but time sowing so that crop does not mature in hot weather.
+- Make additional sowing at 3-week intervals for a continuous harvest, but time sowing so that the crop does not mature in hot weather.

 - Radishes prefer a soil pH range of 5.5 to 6.5.

 - Grow radishes in full sun for best yield—tolerates partial shade.

 - Fertilize with an organic fertilizer such as fish emulsion at half strength.

 - Common pest enemies are aphids, flea beetles, cabbage root maggots, cabbage worms, cabbage loopers, and wireworms.
 Protect the seedlings from pests and cold temperatures for two to three weeks after planting with spun poly-row covers.